dustinpfister/blog_posts/_posts/threejs-buffer-geometry-compute-vertex-normals.md

 ## The compute vertex normals method and what to know first

 This is a post centered around a single method of the buffer geometry class in the popular javaScript library known as threejs.
-This is not a post that is a general overview of the buffer geometry class in general, or a [getting started type post with threejs](/2018/04/04/threejs-getting-started/), javaScript,  and any other additional skills that are needed before hand.
+I will not be getting into detail when it comes to things like a general overview of the buffer geometry class, or a [the basics of threejs](/2018/04/04/threejs-getting-started/), javaScript,  and any other additional skills that are needed before hand.
 So I assume that you have at least a little background when it comes to the core set of skills that are needed in order to gain something of value from reading this.
-I will not be covering everything in detail here, but I will take a moment to write about a few things that you might want to read up more on when it comes to what branches off from the computer vertex normals method.
+However I will take a moment to write about a few things that are related to compute vertex normals here that you might want to read up more on, regardless of how much experience you have.

 ### Read up more on buffer geometry in general

 This is a post on just one method of the over all greater class that is the buffer geometry class.
 There is a whole lot of ground to cover with just this one class alone, so it might be a good idea to also check out my [main blog post on the buffer geometry class as well]( /2021/04/22/threejs-buffer-geometry/).

+### There is also looking more into the buffer attribute class

+The compute vertex normals method of the buffer geometry class will work fine in most cases, however some times it will in fact fall short as a way to do what I want to do with a geometry.
+So in some cases I must create a normal attribute from the ground up rather than just calling a convenience method.
+With this said the [Buffer Attribute class](/2023/06/22/threejs-buffer-attribiute/) has a hole lot of useful methods and features for creating not just a normal attribute but all the various attributes of interest that compose a geometry.

 ### The source code examples in this post are on Github